 Click on the button below to send us your feedback.
 We will make it a priority to respond to you in a timely manner.
 Thank you for helping us to help you.

-Your Quarterly Video Newsletter: NAIFA-Indiana Update: Summer 2023 Edition
+Your Quarterly Video Newsletter: NAIFA-Indiana Update: Holiday 2023 Edition

 Daniel Stallings, President, NAIFA-Indiana

 NOTE: The link above contains the quarterly video newsletter in its entirety (all topics).
 If you prefer, you may view only the desired topic segment by clicking on the appropriate link below.

 In this Edition: